 The Tetrapylon: Your starting point

-The four-way arch at the center of the Anjar ruins is your visual anchor.
+The four-way arch at the center is your visual anchor.
 Four pedestals support granite columns that were likely recycled from older Roman monuments.
-This is a common practice called spolia seen throughout the Anjar ruins.
+This is a common practice called spolia.
 These columns originally supported a dome or crossing vault.
-This structure divides the Anjar ruins into four equal quadrants, each with distinct functions mirroring a Roman military camp layout.
+This structure divides the city into four equal quadrants, each with distinct functions mirroring a Roman military camp layout.

-Pro tip for visiting the Anjar ruins: The golden hour lighting here is absolutely spectacular.
-The way the late afternoon sun hits those columns against the Anti-Lebanon mountains in the background makes the Anjar ruins a dream for photographers.
+Pro Tip: If you enjoy taking photos in Lebanon, the golden hour lighting here is absolutely spectacular.
+The way the late afternoon sun hits those columns against the Anti-Lebanon mountains in the background makes this spot a dream for photographers.

 anjar ruins 7 tips for visiting lebanons umayyad gem